snowflakedb/snowflake-cli/README.md

 ## Get involved

 Have a feature idea?
 Running into a bug?
 Want to contribute?
 We'd love to hear from you!
-Please open or review issues, open pull requests, or reach out to us on developers@snowflake.comHave a feature idea?
-Running into a bug?
-Want to contribute?
-We'd love to hear from you!
-Please open or review issues, open pull requests, or reach out to us on Twitter or LinkedIn [@jeffhollan](https://twitter.com/jeffhollan) and [@jroes](https://twitter.com/jroes).
+Please open or review issues, open pull requests, or reach out to us on developers@snowflake.com